iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/visualize-and-compare.md

 1. Data series files, which can be JSON, YAML, CSV or TSV.
 Data from these files will populate your AUC curves, loss functions and other metric plots.
-2. Image files in JPEG, GIF, or PNG format.
+2. Image files in JPEG, GIF, PNG, or SVG format.
 These images will be displayed directly in Iterative Studio.

 You can define multiple plots in a single repository.
 Below is an example